wassname/discovering_latent_knowledge/mjc_notes.md

 - [ ] why is it sometimes tensors sometimes not
 - [ ] why is it sometimes batched sometimes not
 - [ ] I want to force it into batched preproc, batched forward->postproce yeild single outputs

+# 2023-10-26 20:27:30

+Got it working with coder... poor results :(Trying with m

+istral istaea, because maybe I need a chat not a code model.
+It is uncensored!

+- [ ] I have poor choice coverag however
+maybe I should just use the huggingface chat template? https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.1

+- [ ] Also I may be intervening to much, as I get nonsensicle answers.
+I need to add the intervention QC!